Andorem/NotifyUser/README.md

 You can change the sound a player hears when they are pinged with the `/nu set [SOUND_NAME]` command in-game, or by editing `notifications.sound-effect` in the config file.

-To determine the name of the alert you want, refer to the list of sounds at jd.bukkit.org/org/bukkit/Sound.html (in the "Enum Constant Summary").
+To determine the name of the alert you want, refer to the list of sounds [here](jd.bukkit.org/org/bukkit/Sound.html).
 Be sure to include any underscores and correct capitalization.

 #### Controlling volume and pitch